emacholdt/emacholdt.github.io/_pages/about.md

 ## my other projects

 I am a coder, novice game dev, and maker.
 I create and develop these projects for fun.
-Go, take a look at the [Game Development](https://emacholdt.github.io/gamedev/), and [Maker Projects](https://emacholdt.github.io/maker/) pages for a small insight into my Android games, and more.
+Go, take a look at the [Projects](https://emacholdt.github.io/software/),  page for a small insight into my Android games, 3D prints and more.